MicrosoftDocs/memdocs/sccm/develop/core/understand/how-to-connect-to-an-sms-provider-in-configuration-manager-by-using-wmi.md

 3. Set up a connection to the SMS Provider by using the [SWbemLocator](https://msdn.microsoft.com/library/aa393719.aspx) object [ConnectServer](https://msdn.microsoft.com/library/aa393720.aspx) method.
 Supply credentials only if it is a remote computer.

-4. Using the [SMS_ProviderLocation](../../../develop/reference/misc/sms_providerlocation-server-wmi-class.md) object *ProviderForLocalSite* property, connect to the SMS Provider for the local computer and receive a [SWbemServicesObject](https://msdn.microsoft.com/library/aa393854.aspx).
+4. Using the [SMS_ProviderLocation](../../../develop/reference/misc/sms_providerlocation-server-wmi-class.md) object *ProviderForLocalSite* property, connect to the SMS Provider for the local computer and receive a [SWbemServices object](https://msdn.microsoft.com/library/aa393854.aspx).

 5. Use the [SWbemServices](https://msdn.microsoft.com/library/aa393854.aspx) object to access provider objects.
 For more information, see [About Configuration Manager Objects](../../../develop/core/understand/about-configuration-manager-objects.md).